-Our research and development expense consists primarily of personnel-related expenses, including wages, bonuses, benefits and stock-based compensation for research and development and engineering employees, facility costs, laboratory supplies, product development materials, consulting fees and related costs, clinical study costs, and testing costs for new product launches as well as enhancements to existing products.
+Our research and development expense consists primarily of personnel-related expenses, including wages, bonuses, benefits and stock-based compensation for research and development, engineering, and medical affairs employees.
+It also includes facility costs, laboratory supplies, product development materials, consulting fees, clinical studies costs, and testing costs for new product launches as well as enhancements to existing products.
 We have made substantial investments in research and development since our inception.
-Our research and development efforts have focused primarily on the tasks required to enhance our technologies and to support development and commercialization of new and existing products.
+Our research and development efforts have focused primarily on development and commercialization of new and existing products.

-We plan to continue to invest in research and development activities to stay at the forefront of patient preference in oxygen therapy.
-We expect research and development expense to increase in absolute dollars in future periods as we continue to invest in our engineering and technology teams to support our new and enhanced product research and development efforts and manufacturing improvements.
-We expect increased research and development costs associated with broadening our product portfolio including incorporating the TAV technology into our oxygen concentrator.
+We plan to continue to invest in research and development activities to stay at the forefront of patient preference in oxygen therapy, including significant investments in clinical research.
+We also expect research and development expense to increase in absolute dollars in future periods as we continue to invest in our engineering and technology teams to support our new and enhanced product research and development efforts and manufacturing improvements.
+We expect increased research and development costs associated with broadening our product portfolio.